Swampy: Installation Instructions

 ImportError: No module named swampy.TurtleWorld

 In that case, you have to install it.
+If you have pip installed,

-If you use easy_install, you can install it like this:
+you can install swampy like this:

 sudo pip install swampy

-Otherwise, instructions for installing packages from PyPI
+If that doesn't work, try the instructions for installing packages from

 If you follow their instructions for Distutils, you might need to know

-directory where you downloaded the file and type
+you are in the directory where you downloaded the file and type

 Then cd into the directory it creates: